-,, FO RM 10-K x ANNUAL REPORT PURSUAN THE FISCAL YEAR ENDED DE 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 FOR ☐ TRANSITION REPORT PURS OR 3 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 Commission I Tile Number: 001-35146 RPX C orporation (Exact Name of Regi strant as Specified in Its Charter) Delawar (State or Other Juri Incorporation or Or sdiction of 26-2990113 (I.R.S.
-Employer Identification No.) SAN FRANCIS ET PLAZA SUITE 800 CO, CALIFORNIA 94105 Executive Offices and Zip Code) R egistrant's Telephone Numb er, Including Area Code: (866) 779-7641 Securities Registered Pu rsuant to Section 12(b) of the Act: Title of Each C Common Stock, \$0.00 Name of Each Exchange on Which Registered The NASDAQ Stock Market LLC Securities Registered Pu rsuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is not rec Indicate by check mark whether the registrant (1 12 months (or for such shorter period that the reg quired to file reports pursuant to S) has filed all reports required to l d in Rule 405 of the Securities Act.
-YES □ NO ⊠ ection 13 or Section 15(d) of the Act.
-YES □ NO ⊠ be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding eports), and (2) has been subject to such filing requirements for the past 90 sted on its corporate Web site, if any, every Interactive Data file required to be submitted an the preceding 12 months (or for such shorter period that the registrant was required to subm Indicate by check mark if disclosure of delinque egulation S-K (§ 229.405 of this chapter) is not contained herein, and will not be contained incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10- Indicate by check mark whether the registrant is "large accelerated filer," "accelerated filer" and ' erated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of ule 12b-2 of the Exchange Act.
-Large accelerated filer Accelerated filer x
+FORM 10-K

+x ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 FOR THE FISCAL YEAR ENDED DECEMBER 31, 2014

+OR

+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 FOR THE TRANSITION PERIOD FROM TO

+Commission File Number: 001-35146

+RPX Corporation

+(Exact Name of Registrant as Specified in Its Charter)

+Delaware (State or Other Jurisdiction of Incorporation or Organization)

+ONE MARKET PLAZA, SUITE 800 SAN FRANCISCO, CALIFORNIA 94105 (Address of Principal Executive Offices and Zip Code)

+Registrant's Telephone Number, Including Area Code: (866) 779-7641

+Securities Registered Pursuant to Section 12(b) of the Act:

+Title of Each Class

+Common Stock, \$0.0001 Par Value

+Name of Each Exchange on Which Registered The NASDAQ Stock Market LLC

+Securities Registered Pursuant to Section 12(g) of the Act:

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+YES 🖾 NO 🗆

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+YES 🗆 NO 🗵

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 davs.
+YES NO

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data file required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+YES \boxtimes NO \square

+Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (§ 229.405 of this chapter) is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. □

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer Accelerated filer

+Non-accelerated filer

+\Box (Do not check if a smaller reporting company)